Your guide to Alexander Hamilton, plus 6 fascinating facts about the founding father

-Born on the remote Caribbean island of Nevis, Alexander Hamilton (1757–1804) rose from an impoverished upbringing to become one of the founding fathers of America.
+Alexander Hamilton (1755/7–1804) rose from an impoverished upbringing to become one of the founding fathers of America.
 Today, he is best known for featuring on the $10 bill in the United States and as the subject of the hugely successful musical theatre production, Hamilton.
-During the American Revolutionary War (1775-83), he became aide-de-camp to George Washington, before gaining military glory at the battle of Yorktown in 1781, a final victory for the American colonies over the British
+Read on for a brief biography of Hamilton, and the real story of the duel in which he was killed.
+Plus, Jem Duducu shares six fascinating facts about Hamilton…

 Alexander Hamilton was a fighter